Free and low-income internet options

 Xfinity Internet Essentials

-• Qualifications: Your entire household income is at or below twice the federal poverty level, or you participate in federal assistance programs such as Lifeline, SNAP/EBT, Medicaid or free and reduced-price school lunch.
+Xfinity Internet Essentials provides up to 50 Mbps for $9.95/mo. for qualified customers whose entire household income is at or below twice the federal poverty level or who participate in federal assistance programs such as Lifeline, SNAP/EBT, Medicaid or free and reduced-price school lunch.

 Saving money on internet costs